SORMAS-Foundation/SORMAS-Project/sormas-backend/doc/UserDataAccess.md

 ## EventParticipant
 * users see all participants of all events they can access
+* view of personal and sensitive data is possible only for events that are part of the user's jurisdiction

 ## Tasks
 * only users that are permitted to see tasks at all
 * whoever created the task or is assigned to it is allowed to access it
-* all tasks for the user's cases
+* all tasks for the user's cases except the ones assigned to users in other jurisdiction
-* all tasks for the user's contacts
+* all tasks for the user's contacts except the ones assigned to users in other jurisdiction
-* all tasks for the user's events
+* all tasks for the user's events except the ones assigned to users in other jurisdiction

 ## Samples
 * only users that are permitted to see samples at all
 * whoever created the sample or is assigned to it is allowed to access it
 * users see all samples of their cases
 * lab users see all samples of their laboratory
+* access by jurisdiction of the case or contact the sample belongs to
+* edit is possible only for samples of cases and/or contacts in the user's jurisdiction
+* view of sensitive data is possible only for samples that are part of the user's jurisdiction

 ## Persons
 * all persons of the cases the user can access
 * all persons of the contacts the user can access
 * all persons of the events the user can access
+* edit is possible only only for persons that have their corresponding contact, case or event in the users jurisdiction
-* view of personal data is possible only for persons that have their corresponding contact, case or event in the users jurisdiction
+* view of personal and sensitive data is possible only for persons that have their corresponding contact, case or event in the users jurisdiction

 ## WeeklyReports
 * only users that are permitted to see weekly reports at all